 Posted by Staff Writer on August 1, 2013

-Hauling large, heavy exercise equipment in and out of a home and on and off a truck requires major muscle.
-When relocating expensive, sometimes electronic, exercise equipment, it is imperative to do so warily, making sure you dissemble and reassemble with care.
-Since personal...
+Hauling large, heavy exercise equipment in and out of a home and on and off a truck requires a lot of strength.
+When relocating expensive, sometimes electronic, exercise equipment, it is imperative to do so warily; making sure that you disassemble and reassemble them with care....

 Posted by Ryan Hussey on July 13, 2015

 When the school year ends, some teachers' jobs are not over.
-While some educators get to keep the same classrooms for the next school year, others are left to pack up their decorations and equipment for the summer.
-When August rolls around, these instructors will have to unpack...
+While some teachers get to keep the same classroom for the next school year, others are left to pack up all their equipment and move to a new one.
+When August rolls around, these teachers will have to unpack everything...